RigsOfRods/docs.rigsofrods.org/vehicle-creation/making-softbodies.md

 ## Nodes and Beams

-Don't forged nodes are perfect ball joints, not shaped connectors.
+Don't forget that nodes are perfect ball joints, not shaped connectors.
 If you create a box of only structural beams, it will fold.
 You need to add reinforcements.

 [rigidity-box1]:   /images/softbody-rigidity-tutorial-box1.png
 {: width="40%"}